Terms of Service

 - the managing of the Employees’ individual rights of use of the Service or parts thereof by the Company;

-- the coordination of Employees’ and teams’ home-office and in-office days;
+- the coordination of Employees’ and teams’ home-office; in-office days and business travel;

 - the organisation and booking of Workstations; i.e. enabling the Company to control and manage its Workstations and monitor the relevant utilization data generated by the Employees;